-In-fact, this bed bug trap research was put down by Dr. Changlu Wang from Rutgers University.
+Dr. Changlu Wang put down this bed bug trap research from Rutgers University.
 Below are the retirements as outlined by the researcher:

 - Masking tape, Gloves, Talcum baby powder, A cotton ball, and dry ice cubes

 - Cover the out surface of the pet dish using the fabrics plus the glue from the masking tape.
-This enable the bed bugs to climb onto the pet dish.
+This enables the bed bugs to climb onto the pet dish.

-- Now, put the pet dish in an upside down while also placing the thermos on top of it.
-So, place the pet dish trap in an area where bed bugs may frequent.
+- Now, put the pet dish upside-down while also placing the thermos on top of it.
+So, set the pet dish trap in an area where bed bugs may frequent.

-- Carbon dioxide produced – when the dry ice starts melting – which will attract the bed bugs.
+- Carbon dioxide is produced – when the dry ice starts melting – will attract the bed bugs.

-- The talcum in the baby powder will make the blood suckers to slide as thus won’t escape.
+- The talcum in the baby powder will make the bloodsuckers slide and thus won’t escape.

 Alternatives to Kills Bed Bugs?